Socialisation is a big part of your puppy’s early learning journey. Here are our tips for successful socialisation.

 Tick items off your socialisation checklist at puppy school

-Puppy school gives your puppy the opportunity to get experiencewith groups of people and puppies, leash and crate training, being handled, and experiencing loud noises by registering your pet in our puppy school.
+Puppy school gives your puppy the opportunity to experience interacting with groups of people and puppies, leash and crate training, being handled, and experiencing loud noises by registering your pet in our puppy school.
 Puppy School is a fun and interactive course that will teach you how to train your puppy and allow your puppy to socialise in a positive environment.

 Enrol your puppy in Petbarn's Puppy School